Cockney Translator

 Cockney Slang for Money

 Cockney slang for money is a category all on its own, with specific terms for almost every denomination.
-Here is what the cockney slang translator produces for British currency:
+For another accent built around sound shifts instead of rhyme, the Boston Accent Translator is a useful contrast.

 | Amount | Cockney Term | Origin |